Christmas miracles: the enemy appendix, the almost nativity and the miracle snow

 Anger Managment and Rage Therapy Through Journal Writing

 We all feel angry from time to time.
-It's normal and some anger is actually healthy.
 For some people, anger is chronic.
 For others, it's situational.
-Hi I'm Mar and I'm a rageaholic.
-And I've found that writing in a journal heals chronic anger.
-It provides therapy, release, detachment, a coping mechanism Journaling helps me manage anger issues.
-Too frustrated to write?
-Feel like you just have to punch something (or someone?)
+I have found that writing provides therapy, release, detachment, and healthy coping strategies that have helped my manage anger issues.
+Too frustrated to put yourself into the discipline of writing?
 I understand.
 I felt that way at first, too.
-But after I discovered how mor more therapeutic writing is than punching things, it got easier to use writing as an anger management technique.
-Anger Managment and Rage Therapy Through Writing
+But after I discovered how therapeutic writing is for coping with anger, it became easier to use writing as an anger management technique.

 No Flowers for Mama (Tragi-Comic Mother's Day Verse)